"The Burglar."

 6. "The Dublin Mystery" / Baroness Orczy [online HERE]

-7. "The Seismograph Adventure" / Arthur B. Reeve [online HERE, PDF]
+7. "The Seismograph Adventure" / Arthur B. Reeve [online HERE]

 8. "The Treasure Hunter" / Melville Davisson Post [online HERE]